-The origin and end of sasuke
+The Origin and End of Sasuke

 Real or fiction?

 Several ninjas in the story resemble Sarutobi Sasuke's tales.
 In some documents about ninjas and ninjutsu from the Edo period, a ninja named Shimotsuge Kizaru is listed.
 In Japanese, “Ki” [木] can be translated as tree and "Saru" [猿] means monkey.
-It is very likely that the reason he was named "Kizaru" is that he was quite agile as a monkey.
+It is quite likely that the reason he was named "Kizaru" is that he was quite agile like a monkey.
 According to reports, Shimotsuge Kizaru was able to jump from one tree to another without shaking the leaves from the branches.
 Kizaru's real name was Kozuki Sasuke [上月佐助].

-- A manga called Sasuke Sarutobi, created by Shigeru Sugiura was published in the 1950s;
+- a manga called Sasuke Sarutobi, created by Shigeru Sugiura was published in the 1950s;

-- Still in Naruto, we can see several references in the characters Asuma Sarutobi, Hiruzen Sarutobi(this one had a unique summon called Enma the Monkey King, coincidence?), Konohamaru Sarutobi and the most famous Sasuke Uchiha;
+- Still in Naruto, we can see several references in the characters Asuma Sarutobi, Hiruzen Sarutobi(this one had a unique invocation called Enma the Monkey King, coincidence?), Konohamaru Sarutobi and the most famous Sasuke Uchiha;

 - Other references are found in the films Sanada 10 Braves (2016), Goemon (2009), The Shogun Assassins (1979) among many others;